yusefmosiah/choir-collective/docs/Entry_Overview.md

 The platform will evolve like a natural system:

-- Communities will find their frequencies
+- Teams will form around resonant threads
 - Quality standards will emerge organically
-- Value will flow to coherent patterns
+- Knowledge networks will self-organize
 - Evolution will be sustainable

 ## Join Us

-Experience a platform where quality emerges naturally, communities evolve organically, and value aligns with coherence.
+Experience a platform where quality emerges naturally, teams form organically, and value aligns with coherence.
 Be part of a system that works with nature rather than against it.

 ---